 We have $\pi_{L0}(a_{R}\:|\: R=1) > \pi_{L0}(a_{D}\:|\: R=1)$ and $\pi_{L0}(a_{D}\:|\: D=1) > \pi_{L0}(a_{R}\:|\: D=1)$, as is easily seen.
 Recall that, by assumption, $P(U_{R})<P(U_{D})$.
 So we have:

 Informally, when the actual causal structure is $\mathcal{M}_{\wedge}$, the speaker should cite $R=1$; when the actual causal structure is $\mathcal{M}_{\vee}$, the speaker should cite $D=1$.

 This accords with -- and perhaps goes some way toward explaining -- a growing body of evidence in the cognitive science literature that speakers select abnormal causes in conjunctive structures, and normal causes in disjunctive structures \citep{kominsky2015superseding, icard2017NormalityActualCausal,HENNE2019157,gerstenberg2020physical,quillien2023CounterfactualsLogicCausala}.
-We take it to be compatible with the idea that in judging causal strength people simulate different counterfactual possibilities \citep{icard2017NormalityActualCausal, quillien2023CounterfactualsLogicCausala}; on our picture, they are imagining speaking to a listener playing a simple manipulation game.
+We take it to be compatible with the idea that people judge causal strength by simulating different counterfactual possibilities \citep{icard2017NormalityActualCausal, quillien2023CounterfactualsLogicCausala}; on our picture, they are imagining speaking to a listener playing a simple manipulation game.